Dheroh1/HR-Data/README.md

 [Data Visualisation](#data-visualisation)

 ### Project Overview
-This data analysis involves analyzing customer data for a subscription service to identify segments and trends.
-The analysis will focus on identifying customer behaviour, track subscription types, and identify key trends in cancellations and renewals.
+This data analysis involves analyzing the human resource department record of an organisation in order to have insight into the pattern of attrition of experienced in the company.
+The analysis will focus on identifying attrition rate based on gender, age group, department etc.

 ### Data Sources
-The main source of the data is CustomerData.csv given in class specifically for this project.
+The main source of the data is HRData.csv specifically given in class for this project.

 ### Tools Used
 - Microsoft Excel [download here](https://www.microsoft.com)